open-policy-agent/opa/docs/content/kubernetes-admission-control.md

 When OPA starts, the `kube-mgmt` container will load Kubernetes Namespace and Ingress objects into OPA.
 You can configure the sidecar to load any kind of Kubernetes object into OPA.
 The sidecar establishes watches on the Kubernetes API server so that OPA has access to an eventually consistent cache of Kubernetes objects.

-Next, generate the manifest that will be used to register OPA as an admission controller:
+Next, generate the manifest that will be used to register OPA as an admission controller.
+This webhook will ignore any namespace with the label `openpolicyagent.org/webhook=ignore`.

 ```bash
 cat > webhook-configuration.yaml <<EOF